Top hotels in Gdansk

 Frequently asked questions about Hotels in Gdansk

-Which hotels are the most popular ones to stay at in Gdansk?According to our booking data, the most booked hotels in Gdansk are Novotel Gdansk Marina, Novotel Gdansk Centrum and Mercure Gdansk Stare Miasto.
+What are the best hotels to stay in Gdansk?The best hotels to stay in Gdansk are Novotel Gdansk Marina, Novotel Gdansk Centrum and Mercure Gdansk Stare Miasto.

 We search from 120,000 hotels worldwide to find you the best deals.